How to Fix “ERR_SPDY_PROTOCOL_ERROR” on Google Chrome?

 err_spdy_protocol_error3

-If the above method doesn’t solve your issue, then you might be required to Flush the primary DNS and renew the IP address using a command prompt.
+If the above method doesn’t resolve your issue, you may need to flush the primary DNS and renew the IP address using a Command Prompt.

-2. Inside the command prompt, type the following lines of code and hit Enter key after typing each line.
+2. Inside the command prompt, type the following lines of code, hitting the Enter key after each line.
+Note: Press the Enter key after typing each line of code.

 ipconfig /flushdns